swcarpentry/matlab-novice-inflammation/episodes/04-scripts.md

 Explicitly creating a new figure window in the script avoids any unexpected results from plotting on top of existing figures.

-You can get MATLAB to run the commands in the scrit by typing in the name of the script (without the `.m`) in the MATLAB command line:
+You can get MATLAB to run the commands in the script by typing in the name of the script (without the `.m`) in the MATLAB command line:

 ~~~